-Explore a selection of the core courses and electives available to you.
+Explore a selection of the core courses available to you.

 Designed as a core platform that supports your career track studies, these courses provide a broad perspective on business.

 This course introduces you to a wide range of principles to ensure you have a basic understanding of issues in accounting, finance, marketing, and strategy.

 Examine a framework for data-driven decision making under conditions of partial information and uncertainty.
 You’ll acquire probabilistic and statistical tools for understanding, analyzing, and interpreting data.

 Begin building your foundation in effective communication in a business setting.
 You’ll learn and practice crucial communications skills such as clear communication, strategic management communication, giving and receiving feedback, using influence and advocacy, presentation skills and career management skills.

 Business Communication 2

 Hone your skills and build on the concepts of Business Communication 1 as you prepare to succeed in your capstone project and your career.
 Master team presentations where your analysis and recommendations must hold up to audience challenges, present persuasive recommendations, use narrative structures to enhance coherence, ask and answer questions effectively, and polish interpersonal communication.

 This course provides a grounding in three skills that will serve you well in both analysis and in life.

 - Critical thinking, to ask good questions and explore data from multiple perspectives.